Probabilistic cellular automata with Andrei Toom: The life

 (I posted an English translation of Toom's autobiographical notes in~\cite{ToomAutobio05}.)
 Toom's activities extended far beyond research in mathematics.
 In the latter he focused indeed mainly on probabilistic cellular automata, but to computer scientists his name is probably best known for the work he did as an undergraduate.
 Following the surprising discovery of Karatsuba that two \( n \)-digit numbers can be multiplied in \( O(n^{\log_{2}3}) \) bit-operations (instead of the \( O(n^{2}) \) steps of the thousand-years old school algorithm), he published in~\cite{ToomMult63} an algorithm doing this in \( O(n^{1+\eps}) \) steps.
 Stephen Cook found a similar algorithm independently at about the same time.

 \begin{sloppypar} In the deep tradition of Russian mathematicians, among them many outstanding ones, he was very active in mathematical education---considering an honor to be able to contribute to the system he himself benefited from.
-We can get an impression of the extent of his activity from the corresponding parts of his homepage \url{http://www.toomandre.com} (which hopefully will remain alive for a while): \url{/my-articles/ruseduc}, \url{/my-articles/engeduc}.
+We can get an impression of the extent of his activity from the corresponding parts of his homepage, now lost but mostly saved in \url{https://cs-web.bu.edu/faculty/gacs/toomandre-com-backup}: \url{/my-articles/ruseduc}, \url{/my-articles/engeduc}.
 He wrote a number of articles in the magazine Kvant (addressed to interested and able high-school students), posing problems and giving little expositions.
 He was also a main organizer of and contributor to the so-called ``School by correspondence''.
 This institution addressed the need of motivated students who wanted to go beyond what their schools could offer but, living far from metropolitan areas (before the era of internet) had no access to other opportunities.
 They received challenging mathematical problems, had some time (say, a month) to work on them and send in the solutions.
 Professional mathematicians like Toom sent back the commented solutions, even giving the students a second chance to solve the problem correctly.
 In Moscow, Toom ran a popular computer club, which also turned out to be a greatly successful way of leading a number of youngsters towards professional mathematics and computer science. \end{sloppypar}